CounterpartyXCP/Documentation/Developers/API.md

 4000 by default (14000 for ``testnet``) and requires HTTP Basic Authentication to connect.

 The API includes numerous information retrieval methods, most of which begin with `get_`, as well as several `create_` methods which create new Counterparty transactions.
-Instead, these `create_` methods return unsigned raw transactions which must then be signed and broadcast on the Bitcoin network.
-In other words, while `counterparty-server` requires Bitcoin Core and uses it for retieval and parsing of blockchain data, it and this API do not require its wallet (private key storage/management) functionality for transaction signing, and transaction signing and broadcast can be accomplished, using whatever means the developer sees fit (including using Bitcoin core's APIs if desired).
+While the `get_` type methods simply return the requested information, the `create_` methods return unsigned raw transactions which must then be signed and broadcast on the Bitcoin network.
+This means that while `counterparty-server` requires Bitcoin Core and uses it for retieval and parsing of blockchain data, it and this API do not require Bitcoin Core's wallet functionality for private key storage and transaction signing.
+Transaction signing and broadcast can thus be accomplished using whatever means the developer sees fit (including using Bitcoin core's APIs if desired, or a library like Bitcore, or a service like blockchain.info, and so on).

 In addition to the JSON RPC API, ``counterparty-lib`` provides a complementary RESTful API also based off of that of Bitcoin Core's design.
 This REST API is still under development and will include more functionality